 The security deposit covers damages that wouldn’t be covered by insurance (like damage to the interior).
 You’d also use it to cover mileage overages, if applicable.
 As long as your RV is returned in the same condition it left in, the renter gets their security deposit back seven days after the booking ends.

 Communication with Renters

-When you list your RV with Outdoorsy, you can also enable a feature called Instant Book.
+When you list your RV, campervan, or trailer with Outdoorsy, you can enable a feature called Instant Book.
 This feature allows renters to instantly book your RV and submit payment, rather than waiting for you to confirm rental requests manually.